Readify/madskillz/README.md

 - I am proficient at delivering software projects using agile practices.
 - I can confidently and charismatically pitch ideas and influence my team and my customer's decisions.

-#### I am a proponent of the journey.
+#### I help our team focus on delivering value to our customers.
-- I invest in sustainable delivery understanding how to strike the balance between velocity and quality.
+- I invest in sustainable delivery, maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.
 - I am typically the first one to take responsibility for reducing waste in our process.

 #### I am investing back into Readify.